Skip to main content

 Generally, fishing reports will be updated weekly on Tuesdays.
 This may change based on the availability of reports and the field staff's work schedules.

-Unless otherwise indicated, this fishing report information comes from our creel survey clerks who work in the lakeshore areas from March through October and in the tributary rivers seasonally in spring and fall.
+Unless otherwise indicated, this fishing report information comes from our Creel survey clerks who work in the lakeshore areas from March through October and in the tributary rivers seasonally in spring and fall.
 Creel clerk schedules are random and vary in the days and times scheduled to be in a specific location.
 This allows us to generate statistically valid fishing efforts and harvest information.

 Information for these reports is based on the days and times of the week that creel clerks are present.
 You can obtain additional fishing information by contacting local bait shops, charter captains, guides and marinas.